IgorCastilhos/hamburgershop-web/README.md

 ## Description

 The Restaurant Management Dashboard is a web application designed for restaurant managers to create an account, view key metrics about their restaurant, and make data-driven decisions.
-The platform provides insights into various aspects of the restaurant's performance, such as sales, customer feedback, inventory levels, and more.
+The platform provides insights into various aspects of the restaurant's performance, such as sales, customer name, phone, most popular products, and more.

 ## Features